magamig/magamig.github.io/content/posts/2021-03-28_the-inner-workings.md

 ## Design & Structure

 The design & structure of this page are made simple on purpose.
-Since I am not a designer, I needed some inspiration and for that, I've got some ideas from other blogs: [Tom MacWright](https://macwright.com/), [Andrew Healey](https://healeycodes.com/) and [Tyler Kimothy](https://tyler.kim/).
+Since I am not a designer, I needed some inspiration and for that, I've got some ideas from other blogs: [Tom MacWright](https://macwright.com/), [Andrew Healey](https://healeycodes.com/), [Tyler Kimothy](https://tyler.kim/) and [Bartosz Ciechanowski](https://ciechanow.ski/).

 ## Privacy